ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 ### Command reference
 This command take images and then request the passed position and orientation.
 This leaves time for the engine to finish rendering before the next images are requested.
-* Syntax: `vget /uecvros/full X, Y, Z, p, y, r, collision`.
-All argumentes are floats and need to be set.
+* Syntax: `vget /uecvros/full X, Y, Z, p, y, r, collision, cameraID`.
+All argumentes, except the cameraID which is a uint, are floats.
+All arguments must be set.
 * Input:
   - (X, Y, Z): New target position in unreal units.
   - (p, y, r): New target orientation in degrees (and unreal coordinate system).
   - collision: Set to 1 to check collision, -1 to ignore it.
+  - cameraID:  ID of the camera to use in compliance with the unrealcv structure.
+Generally use 0.
 * Output:
   - In case of collision returns "Collision detected!" as unicode.
   - Otherwise returns the stacked binary image data as string, where the first half representes the color image and the second half the depth image, both as npy arrays.